 Day 6 – Travel to Tanzania – The easy drive today takes us south from Nairobi into Tanzania.
 On a clear day, Mount Kilimanjaro looms large on the horizon.
 After crossing the international boarder, we soon arrive in Arusha, regarded as the gateway to the popular northern safari circuit.
 Situated below majestic Mount Meru, Arusha enjoys a mild climate year round.
 Overnight at the Passionist guest house in Arusha.

 Day 7 – Maasai Culture – Today is an immersion into the fascinating culture of the Maasai tribe, an ancient culture still practicing their ancestral way of life.
 You will have an opportunity to meet and share a meal with our Maasai friends.
 There will also be an opportunity to explore and shop at the Maasai Market.
-Overnight at the Passionist guest house in Arusha.
+We will overnight at the Passionist guest house in Arusha.

 Day 9 – Ngorngoro Conservation Area – Today is a safari adventure in the world class Ngorongoro Crater, home to abundant wildlife and a photographic paradise.
 Making our way up the winding road to the crater rim, we’ll stop at the panoramic overlook for a breathtaking view of the largest volcanic caldera in the world.
 Then we descend into the crater for a full day of game viewing and a picnic lunch.
 Within the massive crater zebra and wildebeest often graze in large herds while lions lurk in the shadows.
 As the sun slips below the horizon, we return to the guesthouse in Karatu.